|

 possible solution for Global Warming Issues and concerns. |

-Recently, there has been concern in the media that the earth is
+there has been concern in the media that the earth is getting warmer

-getting warmer and this has been referred this as "global
+and this has been referred this as "global warming".
+Some

-water including the western states of the United States, the Middle
+western states of the United States, the Middle East, central Africa

-East, central Africa and Central Asia.
-The Trans Global Highway, with
+and Central Asia.
+The Trans Global Highway, with fresh water

-fresh water pipelines running beside it, would be able to relieve the
+pipelines running beside it, would be able to relieve the need for

 In regard